riyas-f/Azure-Static/README.md

 <p>Jenkins is a popular open-source automation server that helps automate various tasks in the software development process, including building, testing, and deploying software.
 Github is a code repository that provides version control and collaboration tools, and Sonarqube is a code quality management tool that helps analyze and manage code quality in software projects.
 Docker is a containerization platform that helps simplify the deployment of software applications.</p>

-<p> Try to pratice and achieve the same thing. if you get stuck in anyway, the source code is already provided. you could clone it and go through it if needed. </p>